ctrladiti/ctrladiti/README.md

 - Exploring real-world problems through data science and machine learning
 - Designing interactive dashboards that tell compelling stories
+- Deepening my expertise in SQL, preprocessing pipelines, and ML modeling
 - Constantly pushing myself to solve tougher problems on platforms like LeetCode, CodeChef, and HackerRank

 Beyond code, I enjoy the architecture of projects — thinking through the flow, edge cases, and user experience.
 I'm someone who learns fast, works independently when needed, but thrives in collaborative environments where feedback and iteration are key.